Richie Wellens: Doncaster Rovers

 On 17 May 2021, Wellens was appointed manager of League One club Doncaster Rovers.
 On 2 December 2021, Wellens was sacked by Doncaster after just 199 days in charge with the club sitting 23rd in the table with the club having picked up just thirteen points from nineteen matches.

 Leyton Orient

-On 9 March 2022, Wellens was appointed head coach of League Two club Leyton Orient on a two-and-a-half year deal.
+On 9 March 2022, Wellens was appointed head coach of the historic East London League Two club Leyton Orient on a two-and-a-half-year deal.
 At the time of his appointment, Orient were sitting in 20th position, four points clear of safety with eleven matches remaining.

 An unbeaten start to the 2022–23 season saw Wellens win the EFL League Two Manager of the Month award for August 2022, his side sitting top of the league with the most goals scored and fewest conceded.
 A 100% record across September saw Wellens win the award for the second consecutive month.
+Wellens steered the club to promotion at the top of EFL League Two, which it achieved on 18 April 2023.

+Having guided the club to ten points from four matches, including successive wins over the top two, Wellens was awarded the EFL League One Manager of the Month award for January 2024.
+At the end of the 2023–24 season, Wellens signed a new three-year contract with the club after guiding the club to an 11th place finish in League One.

+Following a stellar run of form to end the calendar year, Wellens was awarded Manager of the Month for a second time for December 2024 having led his team to sixteen points from six matches without conceding a goal.
+With the good form continuing into the new year, he received the award for a second consecutive month after thirteen points from five matches.